vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 ## Authorization GUI
 - This is a Sample GUI DApp which can assist you in providing permissioning to any Ethereum account
-- To provide a permission to an account, you need to use Admin Account of VMBC
+- To provide a permission to an account, you need to use Admin Account of VMware Blockchain
-- The details about default Admin account in VMBC is as follows,
+- The details about default Admin account in VMware Blockchain is as follows,
  - Admin Account Address: `0xFB389874FB4e03182A7358275eaf78008775c7ed`
  - Admin Account Private Key: `0x5bedcdfdfe7e3d9444b3494eaee4bb9339be4745d7a4f79cd4bde59d3e9e9dcc`
 - To use this Admin Account, import this account into Metamask